 This site started as the regional chapter of the Gender Gap in Science Project (https://gender-gap-in-science.org/).
 It is now the place to share information and advertise initiatives to increase diversity and reduce the gender gap in STEM in the region.
 Most of the initiatives we showcase in this site grew out from the Workshops on Professional Skills with a Gender Perspective that have been organized in various Latin American countries since 2014 and from the enlarged network of Latin American women scientists that was established, to a great extent, thanks to the Gender Gap in Science Project.

 In 2016 the International Science Council (ISC) awarded a grant to the project entitled “A Global Approach to the Gender Gap in Mathematical and Natural Sciences: How to Measure It, How to Reduce It?” (https://gender-gap-in-science.org/).
 The project, presented with the International Mathematical Union (IMU) and the International Union of Pure and Applied Chemistry (IUPAC) as leading applicants, had the support of various other scientific unions covering a wide spectrum of disciplines.

-The project is producing sound data to support the choice of interventions that the ISC and member unions can feasibly undertake to reduce the gender gap in science.
+The project produced sound data to support the choice of interventions that the ISC and member unions can feasibly undertake to reduce the gender gap in science.